dylanjdove/dylanjdove/README.md

 My name is Dylan.
 Most of my repos are for simple applications that solve a need I have where the existing options won't work or require a costly subscription for a software I won't use enough to justify the price.

+The majority of my public repos are from when I was learning, and I've kept them for posterity.

 📫 How to reach me: ...<br/>
 email:  dylan@dylandove.com <br/> LinkedIn:  https://www.linkedin.com/in/dylandove/
 <!--